-This is a very complex and hard step.
-Here in Vehnta we offer a dedicated service that manages to map the possible interlocutors of target companies in order to put a face to companies and take the conversation to a personal level.
+That is a very complex and challenging step.
+Here in Vehnta, we offer a dedicated service that maps the possible interlocutors of target companies to put a face to companies and take the conversation personally.

-To offer this service we have designed and realized a platform named VISIONSPHERE.
-It is conceived for speeding up the prospecting process and to quickly engage the right targets inside the potential customers.
-Starting from target companies the platform is indeed able to select the right interlocutors and to generate an output of names and emails.
+To offer this service, we have designed and realized a platform named VISIONSPHERE.
+It is conceived to speed up the prospecting process and quickly engage the right targets inside the potential customers.
+By starting from target companies, the platform can select the right interlocutors and generate an output of names and emails.

 Contacting the target

-Indeed, as previously mentioned, if the business idea is profitable then it is just a matter of looking for the right interlocutors and therefore, in terms of business, time plays a crucial role.
+Indeed, as previously mentioned, if the business idea is profitable, it is just a matter of looking for the right interlocutors.
+Therefore, in terms of business, time plays a crucial role.

 Our approach in Vehnta will thus be to speed up operations with marketing automation techniques.

 We hope that this post, with all the limits that brevity imposes, has been helpful for you.
-In case you want to learn more, please fill in the form below and we will get back to you as soon as possible.
+If you want to learn more, please fill in the form below, and we will get back to you as soon as possible.